vhbattonya42/vhbattonya42.github.io/ja_hobbies.md

 Music is the soundtrack of my life, and my taste is as diverse as my interests:

 - Lofi: Perfect for those intense studying sessions, lofi helps me focus and get in the zone.
-- Russ: When I’m on the road, Russ’s beats are my go-to driving music, setting the perfect vibe for any journey.
+- R&B: When I’m on the road, R&B beats are my go-to driving music, setting the perfect vibe for any journey.
 - Phunk: Riding my motorcycle feels even better with some Phunk setting the mood, adding an extra layer of enjoyment to the ride.

 ### Motorcycling